johangace/newblg/contents/basepages/about/index.md

 date: 2020-04-20
 ---

-I am driven by curiosity and the love of craft.
-I enjoy making beautiful and bold Applications.
+  In my work, I am driven by curiosity and the love of craft.
+As a pragmatic innovator I enjoy combining technologies to build purposeful human-centered applications.
+I focus on design thinking, rapid prototyping and agile development methodologies for digital experiencces that delight the user.

 Let's get in touch!

 Johan Gace